maumcl/MarkDown-Language/README.md

  ---
 :CodeEmoji: to insert an emoji
-Check it out this interesting [repository](https://github.com/ikatyang/emoji-cheat-sheet#smileys--emotion) full of emojis put :smile:
+Check it out this interesting [repository](https://github.com/ikatyang/emoji-cheat-sheet#smileys--emotion) full of emojis :smile: